Ariocarpus fissuratus: Distribution

+Taxonomy

+The first description as Mammillaria fissurata was by George Engelmann in 1856.
+Karl Moritz Schumann placed the species in the genus Ariocarpus in 1894.
+Further nomenclature synonyms are Anhalonium fissuratum (Engelm.)
+Engelm.
+(1856) and Roseocactus fissuratus (Engelm.)
+A. Berger (1925).

 Cultivation

 In cultivation, Ariocarpus fissuratus is often grafted to a faster-growing columnar cactus to speed growth, as they would generally take at least a decade to reach maturity on their own.
 They require very little water and fertilizer, a good amount of light, and a loose sandy soil with good drainage.

 Poaching

-Tens of thousands of this protected Texas cacti are annually removed Illegally.
+Tens of thousands of this protected Texas cacti are annually removed illegally.
 Poaching has even extended to Big Bend National Park.
 Smugglers have taken entire populations of A. fissuratus, primarily for collectors, mainly in Europe and Asia.
 Loss of such a wide range of genetic variation weakens the species' chances of future survival.
+According to the U.S. Department of Justice, the cactus is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).